zenml-io/zenml/docs/book/user-guide/advanced-guide/model-management/model-management.md

 - `archived`: This is archived and no longer relevant.
 This stage occurs when a model moves out of any other stage.

+Your own particular business or use case logic will determine which model version you choose to promote, and you can do this in the following ways:

 ### Promotion via CLI

+This is probably the least common way that you'll use, but it's still possible and perhaps might be useful for some use cases or within a CI system, for example.
+You simply use the following CLI subcommand:

 ```bash
 zenml model version update iris_logistic_regression --stage=...